mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 <!-- NOTE
 AT's relationship with affordances more here [@ba_erentsen_activity_2002; @] -->

-Affordances have been misused, assigned magical properties, including agency of themselves.
+Affordances have been misused, assigned magical properties, including agency of themselves [SUPPORT].

+Nardi and colleagues give an overview regrounding Gibson's concept of affordences as acition posibilities in line with activity theory concepts of mediated action [@kaptelinin_affordances_2012].
+Their focus is primarily on individual action.

 However, affordances are originally conceived of as part of activity, not separated from it [@ba_erentsen_activity_2002].

+NOTE - more on affordances here from Nardi

 Sannino augments the concept of transformative agency by double stimulation (TADS) with a metaphor of a sea vessel warping using kedging anchors.

     We may think of the second stimulus as an anchor.
 Anchors are commonly understood as stabilising devices to prevent a vessel from moving.
 However, not all anchors have this function.
 Beside the heavy-weight anchors, there are also kedge anchors serving the purpose of ‘warping,’ that is, pulling the anchor once it has settled on the ground, for moving the vessel away from a problem area. [@sannino_transformative_2022, p.
 4]

 In this metaphor emphasises the active volition of participants to overcome tensions and blockages in learning.
 In our context learners would throw an anchor of intention out into the learning environment to then pull on to
 Not all throws will be successful.
 The anchor may slip or it may catch on something in the learning environment that allows the leaner to pull

 Affordances in the learning design can be viewed in this frame as a catching point for these anchors [@hopwood_agency_2022].
-An effective learning environment provides a sea bed with many rocks (affordances) for warping anchors (volitional acts of participant agency to transform learning).
+An effective learning environment provides a sea bed with many rocks (affordances) for warping anchors (volitional acts of participant agency to transform learning) [@aagaard_teacher_2022].

+TADS and the associated metaphor of warping anchors is normally applied in settings of group action.

 ## Conceptualising activity in this learning design